republik/plattform/src/components/TeaserFront/Image.md

 - `color`: The text color.
 - `bgColor`: The background color to use in stacked mode.
 - `center`: Whether the text should be center aligned.
+- `onlyImage`: Whether to render only the image (without the text block).

 A `<TeaserFrontImageHeadline />` should be used.
-The default font size can be changed with either of these props:
+The default font size can be changed with either of these props:d
 - `medium`: Whether the font size shoud be increased to medium.
 - `large`: Whether the font size shoud be increased to large.
 - `small`: Whether the font size should be decreased to small.